Petroleum industry in Azerbaijan: Oil production

+In 1898, approximately 8 million tons of oil were produced, 160000 oilbbl per day.
+By 1901, Baku produced more than half of the world's oil, 11 million tons or 212000 oilbbl per day, making up 55% of all Russian oil, with 1.2 million tons of Baku kerosene also sold abroad.

-The main oil-producing regions were located near Baku at Sabunchy, Surakhany and Bibi-Heybat.
+The main oil-producing localities were Sabunchy, Surakhany and Bibi-Heybat.
 Until the beginning of the 20th century, the Sabunchi region produced 35% of Baku's oil, and the Bibi-Heybat region produced 28%, followed by the Romany and the Balakhany regions.
-Most oil production came from oil gushers in the early days, although this was a very uneconomical and environmentally-harmful process.
-However, the share of blowout production in the total decreased as the equipment improved.
-In 1887 blowouts had accounted for 42% of recovered oil, but by 1890 their prevalence decreased to 10.5%.

 Foreign capital dominated the oil industry of pre-revolutionary Russia.
-On the eve of the World War I three companies ("Russian General Oil Company", "Royal Dutch Shell" and "Partnership of Nobel Brothers.") held 86% of all share capital and controlled 60% of oil production.
-In 1903, 12 English companies with capital of 60 million rubles were functioning in Baku region.
+On the eve of the World War I three companies (Russian General Oil Company, Royal Dutch Shell, and Nobel Brothers) held 86% of equity capital and controlled 60% of oil production.
+In 1903, twelve English companies with capital of 60 million rubles were functioning in the Baku region.
 In 1912, Anglo-Dutch Shell obtained 80% of the shares of the Caspian-Black Sea Society "Mazut", which had belonged to De Rothschild Frères.
 Other British firms purchased oil operations from Hajji Zeynalabdin Taghiyev.